We offer undergraduate courses in French language, literature and culture.

 Prerequisites

-Prerequisite for admission to courses for the minor is FREN 2120 or equivalent.
+Prerequisite course for the minor is FREN 2110 or equivalent.

 Program Requirements

-A total of 18 upper-division credit hours is required for the minor.
-All courses counted for the minor must be numbered 3000 or above.
-Courses taught by the department in English, do not, in general, apply to the minor, with the exception of FREN 3200 and FREN 3300.
+A total of 18 credit hours (12 at the upper-division level) in FREN courses is required for the minor.
+Courses taught by the department in English, do not, in general, apply to the minor, although students may count one 1000-level class English-language FREN course and FREN 3200 and/or FREN 3300 toward the minor requirements.

 Students must earn a minimum grade of C- in all courses counted for the minor.
 The GPA for all coursework taken in the minor department must be equal to 2.00 (C) or higher.

-A maximum of 6 credit hours upper-division credit may be transferred from other universities or non-CU Boulder study abroad programs.
+A maximum of 6 upper-division credit hours may be transferred from other universities or non-CU Boulder study abroad programs.
 Courses taken on CU Boulder study abroad programs are considered to be CU credit hours and are not subject to this limitation.